Molly Weinburgh, Ph.D.

 Dr. Weinburgh joined the faculty of TCU in 2002.
-She is the William L. & Betty F. Adams Chair of Education, Piper Professor and Director of the Andrews Institute of Mathematics & Science Education.
+She is the Andrews Chair of Mathematics and Science Education, Piper Professor and Director of the Andrews Institute of Mathematics & Science Education.
 In 2011 she was named the Chancellor’s Distinguished Achievement as a Creative Teachers and Scholar and an American Association for the Advancement of Science Fellow.
 She earned her B.A. in biology/secondary education from Agnes Scott College and her MAT and Ph.D. in educational studies from Emory University.
 She taught biology for 16 years before accepting her first science education faculty appointment at Georgia State University (1991-2002) in Atlanta, Georgia.

 Dr. Weinburgh currently is the Co-Editor of the Electronic Journal of Science Education (http://ejse.southwestern.edu/) and is on the editorial review board of Journal of Science Teacher Education, Journal of Research in Science Teaching, and Journal of Elementary Science Education.

 Agnes Scott College

 - Equity Issues (foci on language and gender)